sandialabs/seat-qgis-plugin/docs/src/tutorials/tanana/tanana.rst

 **Accessing Demonstration Files**

-To access the demonstration files relevant to this analysis, please refer to the section :ref:`tutorial-files-access`.
+To access the demonstration files relevant to this analysis, please refer to the :ref:`tutorial-files-access` section.
 This demonstration utilizes the :file:`DEMO unstructured` and :file:`style_files` folders as detailed in :ref:`DEMO_files`.
 A comprehensive list of files contained in the unstructured folder is available in :ref:`unstructured_files`.

 .. _preparing_input_files: